bangbangcon/bangbangcon.github.io/give-a-talk.md

 We welcome all speakers, regardless of nationality.
 We generally expect that accepted speakers who confirm their participation will travel to New York to present their talk in person.
 However, if any accepted speaker anticipates visa-related difficulties in traveling to the conference, we will make arrangements to enable remote participation, and not require them to attend the conference in order to present their talk.
 In such a case, [contact us](index.html#organizers) for further guidance.

-You can submit your talk* by using this [form].
+You can submit your talk* by using this [form](https://docs.google.com/forms/d/e/1FAIpQLSejF7_QPTcLokFdDKKTmA-NQDacZybnCDwoFnEpeoFvHXDWgw/viewform?usp=sf_link).
 Thanks for submitting to !!Con!